GriffithUniLibrary/redcap-intro/docs/04-logic/02-stop-actions.md

 Activity
 {: .label }

-> 1. Click `Return to list of instruments`.
-> 2. Choose the _Baseline Health Data_ instrument.
-> 3. Scroll to the question that reads: Do you suffer from any of the following conditions?
+> 1. Scroll to the question that reads: Do you suffer from any of the following conditions?
-> Click the red button in the question menu.
+> 2. Click the red 'Stop' button in the question menu.
-> 4. Select _Asthma_ and click `Save`.
+> 3. Select _Asthma_ and click `Save`.
-> 5. Note that the _Asthma_ option now has `[End Survey]` alongside it in red.
+> 4. Note that the _Asthma_ option now has `[End Survey]` alongside it in red.
 {: .code-example }
 <!-- The {: .code-example } snippet causes the paragraph above to be enclosed in a box. -->